-- (b) the lawyer must - (i) complete and personally sign a requisition for the transfer in a form approved by the Discipline Committee, - (ii) submit the original requisition to the appropriate financial institution, - (iii) retain a copy of the requisition in the lawyer's records, - (iv) obtain the confirmation referred to in paragraph (a) from the financial institution, - (v) retain a hard copy of the confirmation in the lawyer's records, and - (vi) immediately on receipt of the confirmation, verify that the money was drawn from the trust account as specified in the requisition. - (8) A lawyer may make or authorize the withdrawal of funds from a pooled or separate trust account by electronic transfer using the electronic filing system of the land title office for the purpose of the payment of property transfer tax on behalf of a client, provided that the lawyer - (a) retains in the lawyer's records a copy of - (i) all electronic payment authorization forms submitted to the electronic filing system, - (ii) the property transfer tax return, and - (iii) the transaction receipt provided by the electronic filing system, - (b) digitally signs the property transfer tax return in accordance with the requirements of the electronic filing system, and - (c) verifies that the money was drawn from the trust account as specified in the property transfer tax return. - (9) A lawyer may instruct a savings institution to pay to the Foundation under Rule 3-60 [Pooled trust account] the net interest earned on a pooled trust account. - (10) A transfer of funds from a pooled trust account to a separate trust account must be authorized by the client and approved in writing signed by a lawyer.
+- (3) Despite subrule (2) (a), a lawyer who practises law as the only lawyer in a law firm and who has no non-lawyer staff may transfer funds electronically if the lawyer personally uses - (a) one password or access code to enter data into the electronic funds transfer system describing the details of the transfer, and - (b) a different password or access code to enter data into the electronic funds transfer system authorizing the financial institution to carry out the transfer. - (4) No later than the close of the banking day immediately after the day on which the confirmation required in subsection (2) (c) is sent to a lawyer, the lawyer must - (a) produce a printed copy of the confirmation, - (b) compare the printed copy of the confirmation and the signed requisition relating to the transfer to verify that the money was drawn from the trust account as specified in the signed requisition, - (c) indicate on the printed copy of the confirmation - (i) the name of the client, - (ii) the subject matter of the file, and - (iii) any file number - in respect of which the money was drawn from the trust account, and - (d) after complying with paragraphs (a) to (c), sign, date and retain the printed copy of the confirmation. - (5) A transaction in which a lawyer personally uses an electronic funds transfer system to authorize a financial institution to carry out a transfer of trust funds is not exempted under Rule 3-101 (c) (ii) [Exemptions] from the client identification and verification requirements under Rules 3-102 to 3-106. - (6) Despite subrules (2) to (4), a lawyer may withdraw funds from a pooled or separate trust account by electronic transfer using the electronic filing system of the land title office for the purpose of the payment of property transfer tax on behalf of a client, provided that the lawyer - (a) retains in the lawyer's records a copy of - (i) all electronic payment authorization forms submitted to the electronic filing system, - (ii) the property transfer tax return, and - (iii) the transaction receipt provided by the electronic filing system, - (b) digitally signs the property transfer tax return in accordance with the requirements of the electronic filing system, and - (c) verifies that the money was drawn from the trust account as specified in the property transfer tax return.